beeware/lektor-i18n-plugin/README.md

 #### Lektor

-This plugin has been tested with `Lektor 3..0.x`.
+This plugin has been tested with `Lektor 3.0.x`.

 #### GetText

 Both Gettext and Pybabel are required.

 For a Debian/Ubuntu system, this means a simple :

     sudo apt-get install gettext python3-babel

-On macOS, use a decent package manager, like MacPorts or Homebrew.
-With Homebrew:
+On macOS, you can use Homebrew to install Gettext:

     brew install gettext

-and then pip to fetch pybabel:
+and then `pip` to install pybabel:

     pip install babel

 ### Installation

-Very straightforward :
+Run the following to add the **original** plugin:

     $ lektor plugins add lektor-i18n